MrMaxMeranda/mrmaxmeranda.github.io/_posts/2017_11/2017-11-28-cursed_css.md

 making these things up.

-Yes, it doesn't matter what it is, someone has got to say something terrible about it because of one small fact: <strong>haters are gonna be haters</strong>.
+Yes, it doesn't matter what it is, someone has got to say something terrible about it because of one small fact: <strong>haters are gonna hate</strong>.

 I'm not writing these things to <em>take on the world of haters</em> or have a rant, but just sharing with the interwebs how I deal with these things.
 After